SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 <img src={NucleusLogo} alt="Nucleus Logo" height="150px"/>

-# Nucleus-Coop scripting
+# Nucleus-Coop handler creation
-This, is my approach when I want to script a game.
+This is my approach when I want to make a handler for a game.
-Hope that could be useful for who want to create scripts for Nucleus-Coop.
+Hopefully it will be useful for those that want to create game handlers for Nucleus-Coop too.

-## Reddit F.A.Q Post
+## F.A.Q

-I invite you to read the [FAQ](https://www.reddit.com/r/nucleuscoop/comments/fjdqid/list_of_new_supported_games_and_faq/ ) post before continuing.
+I encourage you to read the [FAQ](/docs/faq) before continuing.
-It will help you understand better how Nucleus-Coop works and fix possible problems.
+It will help you better understand how Nucleus Co-op works and to fix possible issues.

 ## Where to start?

-Before doing something, I suggest checking the game's [PcGamingWiki](https://www.pcgamingwiki.com/wiki/Home) page.
-Here you will find most of the game's known problems, what input supports and what type of multiplayer connections supports.
+Before starting I suggest checking the game's [PcGamingWiki](https://www.pcgamingwiki.com/wiki/Home) page.
+Here you will find most of the game's known problems, what input does it supports and what type of multiplayer connections it uses.

 ![Controller image](../static/img/gamepad.jpg)
 ### Input
-About gamepads support:
+About controller support:
-- Nucleus-Coop has different methods to restrict XInput gamepads and is easier to make them work (also, most modern games support them).
+- Nucleus Co-op has different methods to restrict XInput gamepads and it is a lot easier to make them work (also, most modern games support them).
-- Nucleus-Coop has only one method to restrict DInput gamepads.
-Not always works and when it does is mostly for older games (devreorder).
+- Nucleus Co-op has very few methods to restrict DInput gamepads.
+They not always work and when they do it is mostly for older games (devreorder).

 ![Ethernet Cables](../static/img/network.jpg)
 ### Connectivity

 The game should support LAN multiplayer as a native option, if it doesn't support LAN:
-- If it is available on the Steam Store, you can still use [Goldberg's Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator) (Nucleus-Coop has a built-in option).
-Be sure it uses SteamWorks and not external servers for multiplayer
+- If it is available on the Steam Store, you can still use [Goldberg's Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator) (Nucleus Co-op has a built-in option).
+Be sure it uses SteamWorks and not external servers for multiplayer.
-- If it is available only on the Epic Games Store, you can try use [Nemirtinga's Epic](https://gitlab.com/Nemirtingas/nemirtingas_epic_emu) Emulator (Nucleus-Coop has a built-in option).
+- If it is available only on the Epic Games Store, you can try using [Nemirtinga's Epic](https://gitlab.com/Nemirtingas/nemirtingas_epic_emu) Emulator (Nucleus Co-op has a built-in option).
 Be sure it uses Epic Games API and not external servers for multiplayer.
 - Search for a possible LAN/Multiplayer mod on Google.
 ## Testing
-Nucleus-Coop as all the features for making copies of your game and set external tools.
-I suggest you use a public script, remove the not necessary lines, and doing the tests with that.
+Nucleus Co-op has all the features to make copies of your game and set external tools.
+I suggest you use a public handler, remove the unnecessary lines, and do the tests with that.
-(usually, the ones of games that use the same game-engine share a lot of characteristics.
+(usually, games that use the same game-engine share a lot of characteristics.
 Example: You are scripting an Unreal Engine 4 game?
-Use as a base-script one that uses Unreal Engine 4).
+Use as a base-handler that uses Unreal Engine 4).
-If you still want to manually test it, you should make a copy of your original game and use that instead.
+If you still want to manually test it, you should make a copy of your original game files and use that instead.

 ### Start multiple instances
 First thing, you must find a way to make the game run multiple times.